MartheUwir/UwirMarthe/README.md

-- 🔭 I’m currently working on my own project
+- 🔭 I’m currently working on my own projects
 -
 - 🌱 I’m currently learning react and nodejs.
 - 👯 I’m looking to collaborate on different projects.
 - 🤔 I’m looking for help with coding